achoooooo/guild_policies/101_guild_heirarchy.md

 - Be incredibly knowledgable of TBC content and keep up to date on popular strategies to complete raid content to the best of our ability.
-- Work together the raid lead to refine a complete raid strategy.
+- Work together with the raid lead to refine a complete raid strategy.
 - Be the raid's go-to contact for any suggestions to improve raid stability.
 - Work with the rest of the leadership team to fill gaps that affect raid performance.